AdobeDocs/experience-manager-cloud-service.en/help/security/configuring-advanced-networking.md

 Header always set Cache-Control private
 ```

-## Transitioning Between Advanced Networking Types {#transitioning-between-advanced-networking-types}

-Since the `kind` parameter cannot be modified, please contact customer support for assistance, describing what has already been created and the reason for the change.

 ## Deleting a Program's Network Infrastructure {#deleting-network-infrastructure}

 To **delete** the network infrastructure for a program, invoke `DELETE /program/{program ID}/networkinfrastructure/{networkinfrastructureID}`.